openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Error Response {#batch-credential_error_response}

-The Batch Credential Endpoint MUST respond with an HTTP 400 (Bad Request) status code (unless specified otherwise) in case of an error.
+The Batch Credential Endpoint MUST respond with an HTTP 400 (Bad Request) status code in case of an error, unless specified otherwise.

 Error codes extensions defined in (#credential-error-response) apply.

-The Batch Credential Request either succeessfully issues all requested credentials or fails entirely if there is even one credential failed to be issued.
+The Batch Credential Request MUST fail entirely if there is even one credential failed to be issued. `transaction_id` MUST NOT be returned.

 When the Credential Issuer requires `proof` objects to be present in the Batch Credential Request, but does not receive them, it will return a Batch Credential Error Response with a `c_nonce` using `invalid_or_missing_proof` error code as defined in (#issuer-provided-nonce).